Hesam-Eskandari/tech-school/csharp/01-basic.md

 - All utility classes and primitive types are there
 - System.Collections.Generics: library to work with lists, collections, and so on
 - System.Linq is used to work with data
-- System.Test is used to work with text, coding, etc.
+- System.Text is used to work with text, coding, etc.
 - System.Threading to build multithreading applications

 <a id='main-method'></a>